thiagowfx/thiagowfx.github.io/content/posts/2024-12-23-reply-to-introduce-yourself-to-your-remote-team.md

 ([via](https://cassidoo.co/post/remote-intros/)) Cassidy Williams:

 > Something that that a few of my teams have done well is introducing themselves
 > asynchronously.
 It can be a hard thing to do!
-When you’re on a fully remote
+When you're on a fully remote
-> team and you’re seeing everyone’s face on Zoom for the first time, it’s a
+> team and you're seeing everyone's face on Zoom for the first time, it's a
-> little nerve-wracking to figure out how to present yourself, how to “bring
+> little nerve-wracking to figure out how to present yourself, how to "bring
-> your whole self to work,” and not be a total weirdo.
+> your whole self to work," and not be a total weirdo.

-> What my team at GitHub does (and what I’ve seen at a few other orgs now, it’s
+> What my team at GitHub does (and what I've seen at a few other orgs now, it's
-> catching on!) is we have a repository of “Human User Guides” full of details
+> catching on!) is we have a repository of "Human User Guides" full of details
 > about each other.

 User guides (go/user-guides) are a great way to introduce yourself to your team